-- · MediaAlpha, Inc. on a historical basis; - MediaAlpha, Inc. on a pro forma as adjusted basis to give effect to issuance and sale by the selling stockholders of shares of Class A common stock in this offering at an offering price of estimated offering expenses payable by us.
+- · MediaAlpha.
+Inc. on a historical basis: - MediaAlpha, Inc. on a pro forma as adjusted basis to give effect to issuance and sale by the selling stockholders of shares of Class A common stock in this offering at an offering price of per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.